skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > this, so I came up with a little ad-hoc system of intimidate checks
 > for Beck vs. willpower saves for Noreeno.
 If he failed the save, he
 > would answer one of the questions.
 Each time he "won" the willpower
-> save and resisted talking, he would then have to make a forititude
+> save and resisted talking, he would then have to make a fortitude
-> save to stay alive through the susequent nastyness.
+> save to stay alive through the subsequent nastiness.
 I ran through
-> the list of questions over and over until he failed three forititude
+> the list of questions over and over until he failed three fortitude
 > saves, which I decided ahead of time was enough to kill him.
 I was
 > pretty proud of this, since I think it simulated what was taking
 > place and randomized what questions would get answered.